Learning & Information | Rukuhia Te Puna Mātauranga

 • Meet up with parents and carers who support children with similar issues.
 They have often ‘been there’ and have useful advice from experience, as well as empathy and understanding.

 • Parents: you know your child best.
 Not everything you read (or are told) about a certain impairment or condition may fit your child.
-Remember he or she is unique, so focus on what information is helpful to you.
+Remember, they are unique, so focus on what information is helpful to you.

 • Acknowledge grief: grief is a natural response to loss.
 Most parents do not expect that their child will be born with, or develop, a disability or special need; when that happens, much of what they imagined and planned is forever changed.
 For parents of children with a disability, feelings of stress are often compounded by a profound sense of grief that results from this loss of one’s initial hopes, dreams and expectations, even as you adapt to a new future for you and your child.
 Grieving takes time, patience and support.
 Here’s an information sheet on grief from the Skylight Trust.
 It’s important to talk to someone you trust if you’re feeling the effects of grief.